fl720/Year3_FYP/up2154598/README.md

 ## `page/` Folder Structure

-The `page/` directory contains the full application:
+The `page/` directory contains the full application

+(You can just download the `page/` folder and run the app.py with the same environment which will be listed later):

 - `app.py`: Main Flask web server that serves the webpage, controls webcam input, triggers pose detection, fetches weather data, and handles email alerts.
-- `templates/index.html`: The frontend HTML page for the user interface.
+- `static/index.html`: The frontend HTML page for the user interface.
 - `static/black.jpg`: Placeholder image displayed when the webcam is turned off.
 - `cam_sc/temp.jpg`: Continuously updated screenshot from the webcam.
 - `pose_model.py`: Contains the logic for loading and applying the pose detection model (e.g., CNN).